WTFAcademy/WTF-Ethers/en/11_StaticCall/readme.md

   - web
 ---

-# Ethers Crash Course: 11.
+# WTF Ethers: 11.
 StaticCall

-I have been re-learning `ethers.js` recently to solidify my understanding of the details and to create a "WTF Ethers Crash Course" for beginners to use.
+I have been re-learning `ethers.js` recently to solidify my understanding of the details and to create a "WTF Ethers Tutorial" for beginners to use.

 **Twitter**: [@0xAA_Science](https://twitter.com/0xAA_Science)